 This easy crockpot breakfast casserole recipe is a hit with everyone, especially during the holidays.
 Perfect slow cooker breakfast that’s layered with cheese, bacon and hashbrowns that makes for a hearty brunch and is a great Christmas morning breakfast too.

 We love breakfast…sometimes we even have it for dinner!
 I’ve made this easy crockpot breakfast casserole recipe to bring to potlucks, for brunch, and have cooked it overnight and served it Christmas morning too!
-Here’s how you make one of our favorite crockpot recipes. 😉 (originally published 9/15) This is a sponsored post written by me on behalf of Simply Potatoes for IZEA.
-All opinions are 100% mine.
+Here’s how you make one of our favorite crockpot recipes. 😉 (originally published 9/15, affiliate links present) Sponsored post written by me on behalf of Simply Potatoes for IZEA.